th2-net/th2-box-descriptor-generator/README.md

 parameters {
     targetDirectory = "."
-    fileName = "serviceProtoDescription.json"
+    fileName = "serviceProtoDescription"
     configurationTypes = ["implementation"]
     namePatterns = []
 }

 ```

-the plugin should be applied as a separate task outside of the build tasks or before all other plugins, for example.
+the plugin should be applied as a separate task outside of the build tasks or before all other plugins, for example:
 ```
 tasks.matching { it.name != 'generateServiceDescriptions' }.all { Task task ->
     task.dependsOn generateServiceDescriptions